-- A display that indicates the operations occurring - Buttons that operate your processor
+- A display that indicates the operations occurring. - Buttons that operate your processor.

-The BTE Controller contains three 675 disposable batteries or the BTE rechargeable battery, and is normally attached to the Processing Unit when worn.

-The Mini BTE Controller contains two 675 disposable batteries and is always attached to the Processing Unit when worn.
+The BTE Controller contains three 675 disposable batteries or the BTE rechargeable battery.
+The Mini BTE Controller contains two 675 disposable batteries.
+The BTE and Mini BTE Controllers attach directly to the Processing Unit when worn.